Today's Articles

 Melrose Plantation

-*Melrose Plantation is celebrated on this date in 1832.
-Also known as Yucca Plantation, the "Big House" is a plantation in the unincorporated community of Melrose in Natchitoches Parish in north central Louisiana.
+*Melrose Plantation, also known as Yucca Plantation, is celebrated on this date in 1832.
+The "Big House" is a plantation in the unincorporated community of Melrose in Natchitoches Parish in north central Louisiana.

 The Metoyer's were free people of color for four generations before the American Civil War.
 In December 1881, the Metoyer-Hertzog-Bossier Plantation (still unnamed) was sold at auction to satisfy an 1879 judgment rendered against Hertzog-Bossier in Louisiana's Fifth District Circuit.
 The purchaser, F. R. Cauranneau of New Orleans, held the land and houses as absent until April 1884, when he found a buyer willing to pay $4,500 (~$124,065 in 2022) cash.
 The new owner, an Irish immigrant merchant named Joseph Henry, had married into a prominent local family.
 He gave the property the name Melrose, by which it is still known.